ergottli/Hack-GENESIS/README.md

 ### INTRODUCE

-Experience in the construction of molecular graphs shows that the most accurate are the questions of accurately determining the coordinates of a vertex molecule. at the moment, work is underway on the accuracy of determining SMILES, and the accuracy of rendering, determining vertices and nodes.
+Experience in the construction of molecular graphs shows that the most accurate are the questions of accurately determining the coordinates of a vertex molecule.
+At the moment, work is underway on the accuracy of determining SMILES, and the accuracy of rendering, determining vertices and nodes.
+There are several possible solutions you can use:
+1) Machine learning.
+2) Pre-processing of photos and pictures for a more accurate result (our option).
+3) Finalize the solution with the addition of the library and try to process the existing database with it.
+Each individual approach does not always show the best result, the solution is often incomplete and / or inaccurate.
+An important role is played by the quality of the processed image.
+The existing solutions are separate disparate algorithms and toolkits for recognizing 2D images of a chemical.

 ```
+EXAMPLE

 var smiles=get('smiles').split(/[\r\n\t ;,]+/).filter(s => s);

 var results=smiles.map( smile => {